Khatia Tchkonia

-Khatia Tchkonia, (ხატია ჭყონია, born 16 October 1989) is a Georgian women's football midfielder, who lately played in the Turkish Women's First Football League for Konak Belediyespor with jersey number 29.
+Khatia Tchkonia, (ხატია ჭყონია, born 16 October 1989) is a Georgian women's football midfielder, who lately played in the Turkish Women's Super League for Hatayspor with jersey number 9.
 She is a member of the Georgia women's national football team since 2010.

 Club career

 Khatia Tchkonia played in her hometown club FC Dinamo Tbilisi.
 She made her first international appearance at the 2007–08 UEFA Women's Cup Group A7 matches.
 She netted two goals against the Serbian team ŽFK Napredak Kruševac.

 She joined the Turkish club Trabzonspor July 16, 2009 right before the qualification matches of the 2009–10 UEFA Women's Champions League.
 She scored a goal in her first match in the tournament against the Slovene team ŽNK Krka.
 She participated also in the two following matches.
 After playing one season and scoring nine goals in 17 league matches, she transferred the rival team Trabzon İdmanocağı in the same city.
 She played three seasons capping 51 times and netting 34 goals.
 For the 2012–13 season, she moved to another Black Sea club, Kdz.
 Ereğlispor, where she continues to play.
 She transferred to the Istanbul-based club Ataşehr Belediyespor in the second half of the 2016–17 season.

-On January 4, 2018, Tchkonia transferred to İlkadım Belediyesi Yabancılar Pazarı Spor.
+On January 4, 2018, Tchkonia transferred to İlkadım Belediyesi.

 After relegation of her club to the Second League, she left her club, and transferred to the İzmir-based club Konak Belediyespor in the 2018–19 First League season.

-On 2 July 2019, Tchkonia left her club Konak Belediyespor, and returnedto her country.
+On 2 July 2019, Tchkonia left her club Konak Belediyespor, and returned to her country to join WFC Lanchkhuti.
 In January 2023, she moved again to Turkey, and joined Hatayspor to play in the second half of the 2022–23 Super League.
+On 10 March 2023, she left Turkey for home as her team suffered from the earthquake in Turkey, which took place on 6 February 2023.